david-millett/plantshelf/README.md

         }
     }
 navigate away caused issues, because I was still using the same url - had to separate out fetchMyPLant with useCallback and pass it down to refresh the page after editing

+Day 7/8
+lots of styling and arranging to enable styling made some changes to the backend to make it more efficient

+created a DYNAMIC BOOKSHELF (aka the eponymous plantshelf).
+This automatically generates the required number of shelves. min three layers to give height and make it clearer that it is a bookshelf. uses remainder to calculate required shelves to finish a row, generates new rows as requried.

+made all forms modal pop ups